rossmacarthur/verilog-utilities/README.md

 Each folder in this repository contains the Verilog module(s) for the utility and a top level Driver entity that demonstrates/tests the utility module(s).
 Some utilities may be used when demonstrating others.
 All constraints files are targeted to a Nexys4 Artix-7 FPGA and all demonstrative tests are accompanied with a Xilinx ISE project file.

+### SevenSegment

+*A multi seven-segment display controller.*

+The module assumes, like on the Nexys4, that the segment lines go to all of the displays.
+The module cycles through selecting each of the displays and outputs the corresponding display value for each of them.
+The module is also parameterized for any number of displays.

+The test module just displays a number on 8 displays.

 ### VGA

 *A 1024 x 768 resolution Video Graphics Array (VGA) controller.*

 The module takes a pixel clock and has two counters, one for the horizontal direction and one for the vertical direction.
-The counters coount the addressable pixel values and append the required front porch, sync and back porch times before repeating the cycle.
+The counters count the addressable pixel values and append the required front porch, sync and back porch times before repeating the cycle.

 This is demonstrated by outputting a full 12 bit color spectrum (see below for expected output).
 The pixel clock of 65 MHz is achieved using a Xilinx generated core.